Irish Government not aware of any UK plans to offer 3.7m vaccines to Republic

 The newspaper reported that UK foreign secretary Dominic Raab, cabinet minister Michael Gove and Northern Secretary Brandon Lewis have had “outline discussions” about the plan with a cabinet source saying it could begin after Easter.

+She said she has spoken about the issue with British prime minister Boris Johnson and she would make the point with him again.

+Ms Foster said: “I think it’s important that we continue the conversation and I’ll be listening very carefully to what our medical advisers are saying about the rollout of the vaccine in Northern Ireland, where it is in the Republic of Ireland, and what that means for both jurisdictions.”

-Responding to the report, UK culture secretary Oliver Dowden said the UK did not “currently have a surplus” of coronavirus vaccines.
+Responding to the Sunday Times report, UK culture secretary Oliver Dowden said the UK did not “currently have a surplus” of coronavirus vaccines.

 He told Sky’s Sophy Ridge on Sunday: “Clearly, our first priority is ensuring we deliver vaccines in the United Kingdom.